SatSale/SatSale/README.md

 ```

 ## Using HTTPS
 Embedded iframes are easy if your site only uses HTTP.
-But if your site uses HTTPS, then you can likely see your donation button at `http://YOUR_SERVER_IP:8000/` but not in the embeded iframe.
+But if your site uses HTTPS, then you will be able to see your donation button at `http://YOUR_SERVER_IP:8000/` but not in the embeded iframe.
 See [HTTPS instructions](docs/HTTPS.md).

 # Developers
 ### You only need a little python!